Tsukuba Circuit (10 laps)

 The above ratios work best with typical FWD hatches.
 If some all-wheel drives or rear-drives are used, some

-is 6 laps.
+typical, each race is 6 laps.
 Most of my drivers by now are Level 8 to 11.
-It's best to use these more highly advanced drivers, especially at
+It's best to use these more highly advanced drivers,

-just over 200 horsepower.
-Some cars start with nowhere near this, meaning you'll have to spend lots more money on
+Ai is using just over 200 horsepower.
+Some cars start with nowhere near this, meaning you'll have to spend lots more

-them to make them successful.
-In some cases, dumping a lot of money is still a bad idea, especially if it's looking
+money on them to make them successful.
+In some cases, dumping a lot of money is still a bad idea, especially if it's

 a shame we don't get to have a standing-start during this race anymore for A-spec.
 During A-spec, it's difficult

 to see one car truely challenge and overcome another.
 Well, this is not the case for B-spec.
 Look at them fight!

 is (as usual) lots more action, lots more position changes, and even some wicked accidents, especially at Nordwand.
 These

 two races are fun to watch, yet not so long that the viewers (me and you) start getting bored.